 - 4. The Ka'bah must be on the left during tawaf.
 According to al-Sayyid al-Khu'i, it is sufficient to realize this requirement in the commonly understood sense (i.e. without giving scrupulous attention to precision); slight shifts of direction do not matter as long as the movement meets the requirement in the ordinary sense.
 According to him the only crucial factor is satisfaction of the requirement in its ordinary sense. - 5.
 The Hajar Isma'il must be included in tawaf.
 That is the circumambulation should be made around it and without entering it, [6] and it should be kept to the left while making the tawaf.
-Thus if one passes between it and the Ka'bah during tawaf making it fall to his right, the tawaf becomes invalid. - 6.
-The body should be completely out of the Ka'bah (because God says وَلْيَطُّوَّفُوا بِالْبَيْتِ الْعَتِيقِ which means that tawaf should be made around and -outside the Ka'bah, not inside it).
-Also if one were to walk on its walls or on the protruding part of its walls' foundations, the tawaf would be invalid. - 7.
+Thus if one passes between it and the Ka'bah during tawaf making it fall to his right, the tawaf becomes invalid. - 7.
 The tawaf should be performed between the Ka'bah and the rock called Maqam Ibrahim, which is a stone on which Abraham ('a) stood during the building of the Ka'bah. - 8.
 The tawaf should consist of seven rounds, no more and no less.
 Obviously, recognition of these points requires an informed guide to indicate them to the pilgrims.

-After finishing tawaf it is obligatory to offer two rak'ah's of salat behind the Maqam Ibrahim regardless of the crowd; but if it is not possible, one may offer the prayer in front of it, and if that, too, is not possible, anywhere in al-Masjid al-Haram.
-It is not permissible to begin a second tawaf without performing the two-rak ah prayer.
+finishing tawaf it offer After is obligatory to two rak'ah's of salat behind the Magam Ibrahim regardless of the crowd; but if it is not possible, one may offer the prayer in front of it, and if that, too, is not possible, anywhere in al-Haram. not permissible al-Masiid It is second tawaf without performing the two-rak'ah prayer.
 If one forgets performing them, it is obligatory on him to return and perform them.
 But if returning were not feasible, he can offer them wherever he can.
 This is true of the obligatory tawaf.
-But if the tawaf were amustahabb one, he can offer the two rak ah's wherever he can. (al-Tadhkirah, al-Jawahir, al-Hada'iq)
+But if the tawaf were amustahabb one, he can offer the two rak'ah's wherever he can. (al-Tadhkirah, al-Jawahir, al-Hada'iq)